speechmatics/speechmatics-python/metrics/diarization/README.md

 This project is Speechmatics' fork of https://github.com/pyannote/pyannote-metrics used to calculate various speaker diarization metrics from reference/hypothesis transcript pairs.

+To install the package:
+`pip install speechmatics-diarization-metrics`

-This package has a CLI supporting ctm, lab, or V2 JSON format transcripts and can be run using eg `python3 -m sm_diarisation_metrics.cookbook reference.json transcript.json`
+This package has a CLI supporting ctm, lab, or V2 JSON format transcripts and can be run using:
+`python3 -m sm_diarization_metrics.cookbook reference.json transcript.json`

+For further guidance run:
+`python3 -m sm_diarization_metrics.cookbook -h`

 ### Run from source code